 A famous quote attributed to Taiichi Ohno says “Without standards, there can be no kaizen”.
 If you don’t know how you are doing something or if you are not consistent on the way you are doing it there is no way you can do it better.
 Standard work is the foundation of continuous improvement, yet it is the piece of the improvement that many organizations fail to implement.
 In companies where the average employee have five years or more of experience and the turn over rate is very low, managers feel that standards are not necessary because everybody knows their jobs and they do not hire new employees very often.

 But, is everybody doing things in the same way?
 What is going to happen when that very talented and very experienced team retire?
 How you make sure you retain their knowledge?
 That is where standard procedures came very handy, they document the best way to do the work and provide an excellent tool for new hires and to ensure there is only one way to do things.

 I talked before about the digital clutter created by the existence of multiple programs or applications to record information or do things in the office.
 There is not much that we can do to change the applications that corporate wants us to use but there are many things that we can do to fix the clutter that we create on our own.
-These clutter cause loss of productivity and focus, it constitute a colossal waste of time and a good way to practice continuous improvement.
+This clutter causes loss of productivity and focus, it constitutes a colossal waste of time and a good way to practice continuous improvement.